MQL4 - automated forex trading /

 Thus, the application of user-defined functions has some incontestable advantages in the programming practice:

-• the names of variables in the basic text of the program have no relations to the names of formal parameters in a user-defined function;
+The names of variables in the basic text of the program have no relations to the names of formal parameters in a user-defined function.

-• user-defined functions can be reused in different programs, there is no need to change the code of a user-defined function;
+User-defined functions can be reused in different programs; there is no need to change the code of a user-defined function.

-• libraries can be created, if necessary.
+Libraries can be created if necessary.

-These very useful properties of functions allow to create really large programs in a corporation, for example.
-Several programmers can be involved in this process simultaneously, and they a released from the necessity to agree about the names of variables they use.
+These very useful properties of functions allow you to create really large programs in a corporation, for example.
+Several programmers can be involved in this process simultaneously, and they are released from the necessity to agree about the names of variables they use.
 The only thing to be agreed is the order of variables in the header and in the function call.